anshoriacc/violet-coffee-shop-frontend/README.md

 ### 1. Clone this repository

-Clone this repository by run
+Clone this repository by run the following code:

 ```
 $ git clone <this-repo-url>